Gametoast/Documentation/StarWarsBattlefrontII/documentation/ZeroEditor_guide.md

  PATH EDIT MODE comes with a tape measure that can be used to measure distances in meters.

 **REGIONS EDIT MODE**
  There are many types of regions.
 Examine the assets that came with these tools to examine their properties.
 In general they are Capture Regions, Control Regions, SoundStream Regions, SoundTrigger Regions, SoundSpace Regions, Shadow Regions, Death Regions... and probably more.
 Capture and control are explained in the Mod1 tutorial.
 As an example it explains that the RegionID property is arbitrary for use in the editor only while the Properties field is what defines the effect the region has in game.
 Capture and Control Regions simply need to be referenced to be functional.
 Other regions, such as SoundStream regions have properties and parameters that need to be more elaborately defined.
 Mod2 contains a simple example of how a SoundStream region is set up.
 The RegionID is arbitrary, but the properties always begins with SoundStream then the name of a SoundStreamProperty, then a number.
 The number represents a calculated rolloff point (1 over the number is the number of meters the sound rolloff begins) and this understood by the game engine.
 Similarly SoundTrigger Regions are regions that play a sound when a unit enters them.
-An example of this is the &quot;Transport One is Away&quot; announcement inside the bunkers and hangar on Hoth.
+An example of this is the "Transport One is Away" announcement inside the bunkers and hangar on Hoth.
 SoundSpace Regions call soundspace properties that affect what kind of reverb and occlusion the sound heard within a region exhibit.
 Shadow Regions apply lighting properties different from those of the outdoor world.
 This basically blocks the sun virtually because the sun and ambient light pass through objects and a solution for blocking light in addition to lighting is needed.
 Death Regions are just regions that kill a unit of entered.
 These are used to kill units that fall into traps or spaces that cannot be escaped.
 They are simply named and defined in the mission lua to function.
 One other is a Rain or No Rain region such as those used on Kamino to block rain from appearing indoors.

 REGION ACTIONS
  Regions are declared first as groups because they can share properties.
 To create a region NEW REGION must first be selected in ACTION mode and then the terrain clicked for it to be placed.
 Once placed, a region can be selected when in SELECT mode and it&#39;s properties set and adjusted.
 Regions can only be BOXes, SPHEREs, and CYLINDERs, in some cases such as sound, must be of a certain shape to function.
 Regions can also be snapped to grid tiles using the SNAP TO toggle.